Connor Joe Player Props: Pirates vs. Mets

-Connor Joe -- 0-for-3 in his last game -- will be in action for the Pittsburgh Pirates versus the New York Mets, with Carlos Carrasco on the hill, on August 14 at 7:10 PM ET.
+The Pittsburgh Pirates and Connor Joe, who went 1-for-5 with a double last time out, take on David Peterson and the New York Mets at Citi Field, Tuesday at 7:10 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Reds.
+In his most recent game, he went 1-for-5 with a double against the Mets.

 Connor Joe Game Info & Props vs. the Mets